arista/reknow/README.md

 #### Side Effects

-Reknow's actions, queries, and reactions should all be kept free of side effects.
-However, real applications will need to make network requests, set timers, etc. - all of which would be considered "side effects".

-Reknow provides "effects" decorators that allow side effects to be triggered directly from state changes, using the `@R.afterAdd`, `@R.afterRemove`, `@R.afterChange`, and `@R.afterPropertyChange` decorators.
-For example:
+Reknow's actions, queries, and reactions should all be kept free of side effects, such as network requests, timers, DOM changes, etc.  Real-world applications, of course, need to do all of these things.
+For applications that wish for side effects to be "model-driven", Reknow provides "effects" decorators that allow side effects to be triggered in response to state changes.
+These decorators are `@R.afterAdd`, `@R.afterRemove`, `@R.afterChange`, and `@R.afterPropertyChange`:

 ```
 export class TodoListItem extends R.Entity {